Metallic Contact Contributions in Thermal Hall Conductivity Measurements: Fit to experimental results

 \section{Fit to experimental results}

 To evaluate the significance of metallic contact contributions in THE measurements, we fit experimental data from various materials obtained by different experimental groups using Eq.~(\ref{eq.1}) and Eq.~\eqref{eq:kmdelta} under the assumption that the actual thermal Hall conductivities of the samples are zero.
-We fit the experimentally measured $\kappa_{xy}$-$T$ relations simply by aligning their peak values with those of $\kappa_{xy}^{\rm{app.}}$ determined using Eq.~(\ref{eq.1}) or Eq.~\eqref{eq:kmdelta}.
-These fits yield nominal values for the geometric parameter $W/t$.
-By assessing whether these geometric parameters fall within a realistic range, one can judge the relevance of metallic contact contributions to THE measurements.
+We adjust the $W/t$ parameter to match the peak value of $\kappa_{xy}^{\mathrm{app.}}$, determined using Eq.~(\ref{eq.1}) or Eq.~\eqref{eq:kmdelta}, with that of the experimental $\kappa_{xy}-T$ curve.
+Each fit yields a nominal value for the geometric parameter $W/t$.
+By assessing whether the value falls within a realistic range, one can evaluate the relevance of metallic contact contributions in the specific THE measurement.

 To facilitate the fitting, we need to assume a set of parameters, as their actual values vary across different experiments and are not always available.
-The thermal conductivity $\kappa_{xy}^{c}$ and the thermal Hall resistivity $\rho_{xy}^{c}$ of the metallic contacts are derived from their electrical conductivity and Hall resistivity using the Wiedemann-Franz law~\cite{ashcroft2022solid}.
-The electrical conductivity of the metallic contacts is set to $10^{8}~\rm{S}/\rm{m}$, an intermediate value between those of silver paste and silver.
+The thermal conductivity $\kappa_{xy}^\mathrm{c}$ and the thermal Hall resistivity $\rho_{xy}^\mathrm{c}$ of the metallic contacts are derived from their electrical conductivity and Hall resistivity using the Wiedemann-Franz law~\cite{ashcroft2022solid}.
+The electrical conductivity of the metallic contacts is set to $10^{8}~\mathrm{S/m}$, a value estimated for the composite structure comprising a silver electrode and a thin silver paint layer (see Appendix \ref{C}).
 The temperature dependent electric Hall coefficient $R_{H}$ is taken from silver~\cite{smith1995low}.
-For the longitudinal thermal conductivity of the sample, $\kappa_{xx}$, we use actual measurement data usually reported alongside thermal Hall results.
-Although these values may not match the actual ones in experiments, the difference can always be compensated by scaling the geometric parameter $W/t$.
-Thus, the fitted geometric parameters should be treated as nominal.
+For the longitudinal thermal conductivity of the sample, $\kappa_{xx}$, we use actual measurement data reported alongside thermal Hall results.

+The fitted geometric parameter $t/W$ is nominal, as electrode parameters may not match actual experimental settings.
+Additionally, thermal boundary resistance can significantly reduce $\kappa_{xx}^{\mathrm{c}}$ (see Appendix \ref{C}).
+Consequently, $t/W$ should be scaled according to the actual parameters.

 Fits to a few representative experimental results from different studies are presented in Fig.~\ref{fig.2}.
 The black and blue curves correspond to fits performed without and with the geometric correction, respectively.
-The geometric parameter $W/t$ used in each fit is indicated in the legend.
+The geometric parameter $W/t$ used for each fit is indicated in the legend.